-Evidence that is accepted:
+6. Supporting Evidence that is accepted:

-- Medical Certificate provided by an AHPRA health practitioner - Hospital Admission / Hospital Discharge document - Police report or statement where there has been an accident or a crime - Official letter from relevant source/authority

-- Death notice - Statutory Declarations for hardship or trauma including sudden changes in domestic arrangements: e.g. eviction, homelessness, unexpected serious financial difficulties, - Official letter from court for court appearance or jury duty - Letter from Employer - Letter from religious leader/Elder confirming the date(s) of the religious commitment and requirement to observe - Unexpected carers requirements - Official letter from sports organisation, club or manager for elite athletes, performers. - Wedding invitation - For online assessments, screenshots demonstrating technical issues should be submitted immediately: - error messages - o screen not loading - $\circ \quad \text{timestamped speed tests} \\$ - o power outage map - o messages or information from your internet provider regarding the issues experienced - $\circ$ $\;$ Evidence that the exam invigilator acknowledged your technical issue
+- Local Medical Certificate provided by an AHPRA health practitioner - - Online Medical Certificate provided with a Telehealth service from an AHPRA health practitioner - Hospital Admission / Hospital Discharge document - Police report or statement where there has been an accident or a crime - Official letter from relevant source/authority - Death notice - Statutory Declarations for hardship or trauma including sudden changes in domestic arrangements: e.g. eviction, homelessness, unexpected serious financial difficulties, - Official letter from court for court appearance or jury duty - Letter from Employer - Letter from religious leader/Elder confirming the date(s) of the religious commitment and requirement to observe - Unexpected carers requirements - Official letter from sports organisation, club or manager for elite athletes, performers. - For online assessments, screenshots demonstrating technical issues should be submitted immediately: - error messages - screen not loading - o timestamped speed tests - power outage map - messages or information from your internet provider regarding the issues experienced - o Evidence that the exam invigilator acknowledged your technical issue

-6. Evidence that is not acceptable
+7. Supporting Evidence that is not acceptable:

-Your application for Special Consideration will be denied if you:
+Your application for Special Consideration will be denied if: